 Tips on how to win with a UFC Fight

 - Know your fighters.
 Study historical records like what style of fighter wins against a certain style.
 For example, a wrestling background has produced the most champions in UFC history.
 Also, look up the different ways a specific fighter seems to end their fights.
 This can help in a lot of different prop bets you can do.

 - Watch fights.
 Embed yourself into fight night and enjoy the whole event.
 Take notes of newcomers that look good on the scorecard and in your own eyes.
 Find fighters on social media and see how important winning is to them.
-These little nuances of the fight game can really give you an edge in betting on fights.
-The most successful bettors of UFC fights are die-hard fans that not only trust data, they also trust their gut-feeling that comes from being around the sport for a long time.
+These little nuances of the fight game can give you an edge in betting on fights.
+The most successful bettors of UFC fights are die-hard fans who not only trust data but also trust their gut feeling that comes from being around the sport for a long time.

 For many people, prop bets or future bets are the best to play because of the larger odds.